ebahador/Video-Bitrate-Prediction-using-Deep-Reinforcement-Learning/README.md

 The project uses a dataset of 600 1080p videos encoded at various resolutions and bitrates.

-Note: For detailed usage, refer to comments within each script.
-This project is intended for academic research on video streaming quality.
+FYI: For more details of implementation, refer to comments within the code.
+This project is intended for the final project of COMP 691, focusing on video streaming quality.